 Do you remember when six of the club’s directors resigned in protest at the way the club was being run?

-Incredibly all of that happened in the last six months.
+Incredibly all of that happened in the last eight months.

 2020 has been an astonishing year so far for Barcelona and that is without mentioning the issue between the board and players regarding a potential pay-cut or taking into account that their league season was suspended for three months due to a global pandemic.
-Or that reports have now emerged casting doubt over the future of Messi.
+Or that reports have emerged casting doubt over the future of Messi.
 On Friday evening they were humiliated by Bayern Munich, who stuck eight past the hapless Catalans.
 And now, to crown it all off they have sacked their second manager of 2020, with Quique Setien being relieved of his duties on Monday.